 Summer Time

 We don't know about you but we've been very busy lately with some crazy stuff!
 We missed a blog first with computer problems and then when thunderstorms knocked out our internet so it's been a bit stressful here lately.
 We upgraded some computers in the office and what should have been an easy transition from old to new (I can hear you laughing...), was a nightmare.
-But, I think we're back on track now.
+But, I think we're

 While we were pulling out our hair in the office, our guides kept doing what they do best and that is getting clients into fish.
 We've continued to have a very good season with lots of honorable-mention trout.
 Take a look at some of the photos below.
 The stream fished well and has been in great shape since March.
 Jim will fill us in on the details below.